 I was on the search for an urban decay eyeshadow palette and of course a vegan option.
-So I typed exactly that and somehow stumbled upon the naked petite heat eyeshadow palette.
+So I typed exactly that and somehow stumbled upon the naked urban decay eyeshadow palette.
 I purchased it without looking at the ingredients as it was categorised in the vegan section.

 I was super excited when it had arrived and of course opened it up right away.
 After I had opened it I then randomly decided to take a look at the ingredients as I do with quite a few products, and that’s when I was in a bit of a shock!

 It Wasn’t Vegan!
 A few shades inside the palette contain animal derived ingredients such as carmine!
 I was upset!
 Boohoo!
 It was too late to return it to after using some of it.
 Grrrr!

 Okay enough of that rant, if you are here to get a little experience of how this urban decay naked petite heat eyeshadow palette performs then please do read ahead as I go through my favourite aspects as well as any areas which weren’t too great!